 Training provider and delivered by: CPSLO Service produce the training package for DSL to deliver to staff.
+Where staff are unable to access this training a similar training package with comparable objectives is delivered via TES develop.

 Aim:

 To provide an opportunity for all staff and volunteers to receive local and national updates to provide them with relevant skills and knowledge to continue to safeguard children and promote their welfare effectively.
 To provide an appraisal to staff outlining the school's/college's continuous improvement and ratify the importance that the whole school approach lends to this.